 Books make great gifts because they grow with your children and then can be passed on to others.

 Some nights our 2-year-old won’t sit still for stories.
-When those nights happen, we don’t stop the reading.
+When those nights happen, we don’t stop reading.
 Instead, we find ways to engage her attention.
-Here are some of the ways that have been successful for us:
+Here are some ways that have been successful for us:

 Doing these kinds of easy tricks gets her naturally back into reading, but allows that energy to be channeled.

 But even if your child is not fully sitting, keep reading, they are listening even if you think they are not.
 If your child is really having a hard time, maybe then a shorter book is needed that night.

 Some simple remedies to use: